 Taking good governance in higher education forward

 Good governance is critical to the effective operation of Scotland’s higher education institutions and to their ability to make a full contribution to Scotland’s success.
-The Scottish higher education sector is successful because it has a governance system, based around the 2013 Code, which is extensive and effective.
+The Scottish higher education sector is successful because it has a governance system, based around a Code of good governance.

 Every system is capable of further enhancement and we believe that good governance should continuously evolve.
-The Code review, three years on from its creation, creates another opportunity for that continued enhancement and enables the Code to reflect changes to HE governance introduced by the Higher Education Governance (Scotland) Act 2016.
+Recognising this from the outset, a commitment was undertaken to review the Code just three years after its publication.
+This also enables the Code to reflect changes to governance introduced by the Higher Education Governance (Scotland) Act 2016.

 A word from the Chair of the Steering Group

-With these arrangements in place, I am confident that the Steering Group will benefit from rich and diverse input and will produce a revised Code that will support good governance in Scottish higher education for many years to come.
+I am confident that this extensive and inclusive review has produced a revised Code that will support good governance in Scottish higher education for many years to come.

 I believe it is a truly progressive document, but with firm foundations in established principles of good governance.

 Those familiar with the existing Code will find much that has been preserved but also a number of significant changes, reflecting the evolution of higher education governance in a changing context.
 To help us to ensure that the revised Code meets its aims as well as possible, I would like to invite you to consider responding to this second consultation.